Director Gregory Winterbottom was reappointed to a four-year term as one of two public members on the OCTA board.

 He represents OCTA on the Southern California Regional Rail Authority, which operates Metrolink, and the Mobile Source Air Pollution Reduction Review Committee, a multi-county agency that reviews proposals for and funds projects that reduce air pollution from motor vehicles within the South Coast Air District.

 He previously worked as the executive director to the Orange County Consolidated Transportation Services Agency, an agency that provided paratransit services to people with disabilities and one of the agencies consolidated into OCTA in 1991.
 He now works as an independent consultant on accessibility issues for people with disabilities.

-The Orange County Transportation Authority’s board recognized two employees of the month for September.
+The Orange County Transportation Authority’s board of directors recognized three employees of the month for March.

 Resolutions of appreciation were presented to:

 The OCTA board voted to return the day pass fare to its regular price of $5 starting April 9, following a six-month promotional period where it was dropped to $4.